ckeditor/ckeditor4/tests/plugins/dialog/manual/multipleradiogroup.md

 * Moving focus outside the radio groups.

-* Properly moving focus to the previously saved position.
+* Properly moving focus to the previously checked position.